SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 The school sends all academic and secretarial staff on First Aid courses:

 - Address cards on each child are kept at the school with emergency contact numbers.
-The school secretary encourages all parents to make sure these are kept up-to-date.
+Please ensure your contact details are kept up-to-date.

 We aim to work with parents to maintain a healthy school.
 To this end, we wish to help limit the spread of infection between children when there is illness in the school and to inform parents of any significant infection or infestation as appropriate.